webmproject/webp-wic-codec/readme.txt

-Windows Imaging Component wrapper around the libvpx codec for WebP support.
+Windows Imaging Component wrapper around libwebp for WebP support.
 Currently, only decoding is supported, but that allows to e.g., see the files in Windows PhotoViewer.

 Directories:
-example - an example webp file. libvpx - binary versions of libvpx, both debug and release, x64 and x86. setup - WiX scripts to create MSI packages and a wrapper setup. src - source code of the WIC interfaces. test - tests comparing the WebP codec with the builtin Jpeg codec.
+example - an example webp file. setup - WiX scripts to create MSI packages and a wrapper setup. src - source code of the WIC interfaces. test - tests comparing the WebP codec with the builtin Jpeg codec.